vishalbakshi/blog/_posts/2021-09-21-shiny-census-app.md

     AND name LIKE '%M'",
     params=list(label_wildcard=label_wildcard))
 ```
-The `b20005_vars.label` column holds long string labels (which follow a consistent pattern) that describe the variable's contents.
+The `b20005_vars.label` column holds long string labels (which follow a consistent pattern, which is captured by the `$label_wildcard`) that describe the variable's contents.
 Here are a couple of examples:
 <br>

 |`b20005_vars.name`|`b20005_vars.label`|
 |:-:|:-:|
 |`B20005_053E`|`"Estimate!!Total!!Female!!Worked full-time, year-round in the past 12 months!!With earnings"`)|
 |`B20005_076M`|`"Margin of Error!!Total!!Female!!Other!!With earnings!!$1 to $2,499 or loss"`|

 <br>

 Since the `label` string contains the sex and work status, I assign a `label_wildcard` based on the person inputs from the sex and work status UI dropdowns.